 Some ransomware attacks will expand on these steps by stealing data or using their system access to exploit other vulnerabilities further.
 Unfortunately, hackers will do all they can with that advantage once the malware is in.

-With ransomware attacks on the rise, it’s realistic to say that almost every organization and individual with be subject to some kind of attempt.
+With ransomware attacks on the rise, it’s realistic to say that almost every organization and individual will be subject to some kind of attempt.

 It’s not a matter of if but when.